Tomelia1999/lava-network-RPC/agent_docs/techContext.md

     *   Jest (for unit testing).
 *   **Frontend:**
     *   React (JavaScript library for building user interfaces)
+    *   Recharts (charting library for React, used for data visualization)
     *   Native Browser WebSocket API (or `socket.io-client`) for WebSocket client implementation.
     *   Jest and React Testing Library (for unit and component testing).
 *   **Monorepo Management:**